01-edu/public/subjects/matrix_display/README.md

 ### Instructions

+Complete the `Matrix` struct below.

+You will need to create the `new` associated function which initializes the struct.

-Use the Matrix struct given in the [expected struct](#expected-functions-and-struct) and implement the `std::fmt::Display` trait so it prints the matrix like in the [usage](#usage).
+You will also need to implement the `std::fmt::Display` trait, so that it prints like the example in the usage.

-The associated function `new` that creates a matrix from a slice of slices also has to be implemented.

 ### Expected Functions and Struct